mlochbaum/BQN/doc/reshape.md

         3‿3 ⥊ a

 If the left argument implies a larger number of elements, then the argument elements are reused cyclically.
 Below, we reach the last element `247` and start over at `135`.
-If the array doesn't have any elements to start with, its fill value is used instead, but it's probably best not to invoke this case!
+If the array doesn't have any elements to start with, its [fill element](fill.md) is used instead, but it's probably best not to invoke this case!

         15 ⥊ a